Privacy Compliance Certification

 We retain personal information about you necessary to fulfill the purpose for which that information was collected or as required or permitted by law.
 We do not retain personal information longer than is necessary for us to achieve the purposes for which we collected it.
 When we destroy your personal information, we do so in a way that prevents that information from being restored or reconstructed.

 Users of the System have certain specific rights with regard to their information.
+As with all queries to us, we will aim to respond within 2 working days.

 Right to access